- Home

 Punta Arenas & Puerto Natales

-Gateway to Patagonia and some of the world's most spectacular wilderness.
-Punta Arenas (130,000 inhabitants) is one of the world's southernmost cities, while Puerto Natales serves as the base for Torres del Paine National Park.
+These are the gateways to Patagonia and some of the most spectacular wilderness on earth.
+Punta Arenas (130,000 inhabitants) is one of the world's southernmost cities.
+Puerto Natales, smaller and more remote, serves as the base camp for Torres del Paine National Park.

 Valdivia